EnochRomero/EnochRomero.github.io/README.md

 # Enoch Romero
-I'm Encoh Romero, a student at Brigham Young University-Idaho, and I'm interested in technical management.
+I'm Enoch Romero, a student at Brigham Young University-Idaho, and I'm interested in technical management.
 Welcome to my GitHub profile!

 ## About Me